 Implementation Governance

-Taken together, these enable CyberTrade to deliver its trading systems via a robust architecture which is secure, scalable, performant and efficient.
+Taken together, these enable CyberTrade to deliver its trading instruments via a robust architecture which is secure, scalable, performant and efficient.

 The primary role of the business architecture is to ensure that the business objectives are identified for delivery.